olive007/docker-python/README.md

-# Docker Container with Python and Django installed
+# Docker Container with Python configured

  - Several usefull package are installed.
  - SSH server is configured